 Colgate is not currently requiring that the pay rate form be completed before the student employee begins work.
 Such a requirement is, however, permitted by law, and Student Employment reserves the right to require this in the future.
 Generally, though, supervisors find it is easiest to get students' attention and cooperation when they are first hired.
 It is strongly recommended that completion of the form be made a part of orientation/on-boarding processes for your student employees.

-For at least the first two to three weeks of each semester — and for at least a week whenever a job is first posted mid-semester — most jobs on campus will be made available only to work-study students.
+For at least the first three weeks of each semester — and for two weeks whenever a job is first posted mid-semester — most jobs on campus will be made available only to work-study students.
 When possible, supervisors should also attempt to give scheduling preference to work-study students, so they may be given every opportunity to earn the funds required by their financial aid award.

 Exceptions to the work-study preference rule are made for positions requiring special skills or training (e.g., EMT, lifeguard, tutor, etc.).
 The pool of eligible applicants for such positions is much more limited, so qualified students may be hired without regard to work-study status.